Young Woman: Mom, dad, I-I-I need to tell you, tell you something. I’m pregnant.

 Jim: And we know that.
 Joanna, let me pull you into the discussion here.
 Your story’s a little different from Amy, so why don’t you tell us what happened when you were a teenager.

 Joanna: Well, like Amy, I grew up in a Christian home, had great parents.
-And my purity was a big deal to me.
-I was very grounded in my family.
-My mom always talked about sex with us and how it was, you know, you're saving yourself for marriage.
-And that was a big deal.
+And it was … my purity was very, very … that was a big deal to me.
+It was … I was very grounded in my family.
+My mom always talked about sex with us and how it was, you know, you’re saving yourself for marriage.
+And it was … that was a big deal.
 And it was a big deal to me all through high school.
-Oh, Amy, you were probably in our Bible class.
-I remember in Bible class, I was … I was preaching abstinence and why this was, you know, such a big deal.
+Oh, Amy, you were probably in my Bible … in our Bible class.
+I remember in Bible class, I was preaching abstinence and why this was, you know, such a big deal.

 Jim: And you actually went to high school together--

 Joanna: We did.

 Jim: --which is amazing. (laughter) But go ahead.

 Joanna: But right before my junior year of hi … or my senior year of high school, I my parents got divorced and when they got divorced, my whole world just fell apart.
 My parents never had … you know, all growing up, they never had a great marriage, but I always felt secure, you know, just … even though they didn’t have a good marriage, it was … that was my security.
 And I felt strong in my convictions and in my faith all growing up.
 But when they got divorced it was like everything they taught me, everything that I believed was like, well, nothing matters, because if they can’t stay together, then everything they taught me doesn’t mean anything.

 Jim: Can I … let me stop there for a minute, because so often … and we do counseling sessions, we also have telephone counselors here at Focus.
 They’ll hear things like, “You know, our kids are old enough.
 They’re 15, 16.
 They can weather this, but I can’t stand living with this man another day.”
 They underestimate the devastation—